cscheid/cscheid.net/courses/fal16/cs444/assignment_10.md

 As usual, you will build on skeleton code we provide.

+**note**: there was a problem in the screenshots of the uniform and randomly-placed arrow glyphs.
+It has been now fixed.
+Thank you, Steven Eiselen and Jesse Bartels for catching and reporting it.

 # Data

 The data is provided in one array: `data`.
 This array contains objects